CornDavid5/fluent_python_learning/02 An Array of Sequences/Notes.md

     >>> b
     (10, 'alpha', [1, 2, 99])
     ```
+    - immutability only applies to the reference contained in it
     - a tuple with mutable element is not hashable
+- Given tupe `t`, tuple(t) returns a reference to the same `t`.
+Be careful, any modification will reflect on both variables.
 - single-item tuples must be written with trailing comma. (record,)

 ## Unpacking Sequences and Iterables